bigomics/omicsplayground-doc/overview.rst

 importing and preprocessing, which includes preparing the input data, filtering, normalising and precomputing of statistics for some analyses.
 The second part is composed of the online interface, which supports the real-time visualisation and interaction with users.
-The interface is subdivided into Basic and Expert modes in order to provide a customisable experience suited to each user’s background.
+The interface contains several optional settings in order to provide a customisable experience suited to each user’s background.

 .. figure:: figures/overview.png
     :align: center